decentraland/adr/content/ADR-284-private-voice-chat.md

 Any user connected to a LiveKit room can experience an abrupt disconnection due to connectivity issues.
 Our services will be monitoring the connection and disconnection of users from rooms.
-If a user were to be abruptly disconnected from the room as wasn't able to re-connect for a period of time, our service will issue the room to destroyed.
+If a user has been abruptly disconnected from the room and wasn't able to reconnect for a period of time, our service will issue the room as destroyed.
 Any users in the room will be disconnected with the room destroyed reason, which they must handle and act upon it, ending the voice chat.

 ## RFC 2119 and RFC 8174